MicrosoftDocs/CSIDev-Public/csidevdocs-public/Demo/v-caxian/Bug/40781/configure-unit-tests-by-using-a-dot-runsettings-file2.md

   - "multiple"
 author: sharanya-rao
 ---
-# Configure unit tests by using a *.runsettings* file
+# Configure unit tests by using a *.runsettings* file1

 Unit tests in Visual Studio can be configured by using a *.runsettings* file.
 For example, you can change the .NET Framework version on which the tests are run, the directory for the test results, or the data that's collected during a test run.